tditirro/mobile_food_service/README.md

 ### TODO

-* Cleanup auto-generated tests, fixtures, ecto, etc.
+* Cleanup auto-generated views, tests, fixtures, ecto, etc.
-* Use database and/or cache (Redis, :ets)
+* Make `MobileFoodService.MobileFoodFacilities.FacilityType` more generic for other name/value pairs of data and resources like names, food items, cities, etc.
-* Make `MobileFoodService.MobileFoodFacilities.Type` more generic for other name/value pairs of data and resources like names, food items, cities, etc.
+* Use a database and/or cache (Redis, :ets)
 * Filter on `status: "APPROVED"` only?
 * Run `mix format --check-formatted` during CI/DI/GH actions
 * Run `mix credo` for code analysis